-Paneer Butter Masala is an exotic Indian dish that is slightly sweet, with a creamy and rich taste.
-The spice level can be adjusted, and because of its sweet flavor it is one of the most favored Paneer dish for kids.
-Paneer Butter Masala gets its richness from Cream, Tomato and Cashew.
+Paneer Butter Masala or Paneer Makhanwala is an exotic Indian dish that is slightly sweet, with a creamy and rich taste.
+The spice level can be adjusted, and because of its sweet flavor, it is one of the most favored Paneer dishes for kids.
+Paneer Butter Masala gets its richness from Cream, Tomato, and Cashew.
 Let’s learn how to make this!

 - 2 medium red tomatoes, firm ones are better.

 - 1/4 cup of cashews, soaked for 30 minutes.

 - 1/2 tablespoon of red chili powder ( Kashmiri chili powder will bring on the right color)

 - 1 tbsp of Kasoori methi/dried fenugreek leaves.

 - Soak 1/4 cup of cashews into the water, and set it aside.
 Let them soak for 30 minutes.

 - Wash the tomatoes properly and cut them into big pieces.
 Cutting them into small pieces will make a mess.
 Cut the Paneer into smaller cubes of your desired size.
 I like them cut into smaller cubes since it becomes easier for kids to eat.

 3. Boil 3 cups of water on medium heat, and add the tomato pieces into it.
 If you did not have a full 30 minutes for soaking the cashews, then add them to boiling water in a pan with tomatoes.
 Let the tomatoes boil for 10-12 minutes, and keep checking to see if they are soft and able to peel.